javarias/omniORB/branches/4_3/omniORBpy/README.txt

-omniORBpy 4.2
+omniORBpy 4.3
 =============

-This is omniORBpy 4.2.2.
+This is the omniORBpy 4.3.x development branch.

 omniORBpy is a robust high-performance CORBA ORB for Python.